Kryten0807/cacofonix/README.md

 1. **Label** - a label for a form element.
 This is generally intended for use as part of another form component.
 1. **Panel** - a Bootstrap panel element
 1. **TextInput** - a text input element
-    a. add a custom error message to the `TextInput` component
+    1. add a custom error message to the `TextInput` component
 1. **Dropdown** - a dropdown element

 ## To Do